webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - artifact that outlines when event should be escalated and to whom.
   - ![escalation plan](img/Escalation-Matrix.webp)

-## Project Lifecycle Phase 2 Planning: Scheduling
+## Project Lifecycle Phase 2 Planning: Scheduling, Dependencies, and Estimation

 - **Scheduling**
   - defining units of work, cost, resources for a project.